kanishka-linux/vinanti/README.md

         5. vnt.get('https://www.duckduckgo.com', wait=1.0)

-            # Wait for 1 second before making this request
+            # Wait for 1 second if this is second request to duckduckgo.com

         6. vnt.get('https://www.duckduckgo.com', timeout=4.0)